Tricks and Tips

 Polygon part names are created for the frame, sash frame, sash seals, sash spacer (double-glazed only), sash glass, transoms and mullions in modo.
 This enables easy selection and material assignment; for example, you can select parts of the window using the ‘Lists’ panel via Statistics > Polygons > Part.

-If you run one of the tools after assigning materials to the part names, then you’ll see these being actively applied by modo to the geometry while the tool is active.
+If you run one of the tools after assigning materials to the part names using the Add Material Groups command, then you’ll see these being actively applied by modo to the geometry while the tool is active.
 This is what we recommend as it provides you with a much better idea of how the final window will look, and it’s how we created the promotional images shown on this website.

 The UV’s for each part of the window geometry are currently stacked in UV space and use an arbitrary UV scaling ratio rather than being ‘fit’ into [0,1] UV coords.
 This means a given window’s UVs are not only proportional to their own geometry, but also to that of other windows created by the same tool.
 This spares you from having to scale one set of ‘window’ UVs against other.
 However, once your windows have been created, and prior to texturing, you should use modo’s excellent built-in UV tools to pack the UVs to fit your requirements.